 Over-the-counter sleep aids

 Some sleep aids that are available without a prescription (over-the-counter, or OTC) contain antihistamines (such as doxylamine and diphenhydramine).
 Antihistamines Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more However, the drugs that contain antihistamines should not be taken to treat insomnia.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more However, the drugs that contain antihistamines should not be taken to treat insomnia.
 Antihistamines may have significant side effects, such as daytime drowsiness or sometimes nervousness, agitation, difficulty urinating, falls, and confusion, especially in older people.

 Melatonin Melatonin Melatonin, a hormone produced by the pineal gland (located in the middle of the brain), regulates the sleep-wake cycle.
 Melatonin used in supplements can be derived from animals, but most is... read more is a hormone that helps promote sleep and that regulates the sleep-wake cycle.
 It can be used to treat insomnia.
 It may be effective when sleep problems are caused by consistently going to sleep and waking up late (for example, going to sleep at 3 AM and waking up at 10 AM or later)—called delayed sleep phase disorder.
 To be effective, melatonin should be taken when the body normally produces melatonin (the early evening for most people).
 Use of melatonin for insomnia is controversial, but because it has few side effects, it is safe to use.
 Side effects include headache, dizziness, nausea, and drowsiness.
 Melatonin can be effective for short-term use (up to a few weeks), but the effects of using it for a long time are unknown.
 Also, melatonin products are unregulated, and thus purity and content cannot be confirmed.
 A doctor should supervise the use of melatonin.